anitaposch/anita-grav/user/pages/04.blog/articles-2023/230815-Laura-Shin-Unchained-2023/Anita-Posch-on-Laura-Shin-Unchained-2023.md

 ---
-title: Why ‘Bitcoin Is a Tool for Freedom’ - Especially in Africa: Guest at Laura Shin's Unchained Podcast
+title: "Why ‘Bitcoin Is a Tool for Freedom’ - Especially in Africa: Guest at Laura Shin's Unchained Podcast"
 taxonomy:
     tags: [Blog, Features, Bitcoin in Africa]
 routes:
     default: '/guest-laura-shin-unchained'
 date: 2023-08-15 8:00
 dateformat: 'Y-m-d H:i'
-summary: Guest at Laura Shin's Unchained podcast: Why ‘Bitcoin Is a Tool for Freedom’ – Especially in Africa.
+summary: "Guest at Laura Shin's Unchained podcast: Why ‘Bitcoin Is a Tool for Freedom’ – Especially in Africa."
 thumbnail: _Laura-Shin-Anita-Posch.jpeg
 template: article
 ---